marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/lgt.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: LGT, lexical comparison of strings, string, comparison

 .. _lgt:

-.. index:: LGT

-.. index:: lexical comparison of strings

-.. index:: string, comparison

 LGT --- Lexical greater than
 ****************************